Ted's Hiking World The Wave (Coyote Buttes North)

 April 14, 2011

 My number came up!
-Having been selected in the online lottery on my third attempt, I am one of just twenty hikers who are privileged to visit this area today.
+Having been selected in the online lottery on my third attempt, I am one of just twenty hikers who will be privileged to visit this area today.
 Ever since the North Coyote Buttes region was discovered and popularized, largely by European visitors, interest has increased exponentially.
-BLM has felt compelled to establish a quota system for this place in order to maintain its environmental integrity.
+BLM has felt compelled to establish a quota system in order to maintain the environmental integrity of this place.

 *